assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2-draft.md

 No encryption is used.
 Information sent by the server SHOULD be validated later once a secure channel has been established.
-The A2 response by the server is assumed to be static for days, weeks, or longer.
+The contents of the A2 response by the server is assumed to be static for days, weeks, or longer.
 The client is allowed to cache this information.

     **** A1 ****